JogoShugh/VersionOne.Archimedes/agilevision-mapping.md

 ### Pros

-* Simplest approach to build.
+* Simple to build.
 Minimizes the coupling to VersionOne asset types.
 No need to compensate for VersionOne options about level of time-tracking.
+The entire Clarity PPM WBS is constructed from one type of VersionOne asset.
 * Focus on Epics.
 Customers have already indicated they want correlation between Clarity PPM Projects and VersionOne Epics.
 * Relevant information for the PMO and the business.
 Progress on epics is more indicative of project health and progress against business value.
 * Empowers the PMO and business with advantages of agile.
 While waterfall projects cannot recognize business value until they reach the final phase (production), agile projects can recognize business value as features are completed.
 Therefore, the business can decide to stop an agile project and still realize partial business value.